-- o Initial Essay Drafts - Peer Review Workshops
+- o Initial Essay Drafts - o Peer Review Workshops

-All Essays will include:
+ALL Essays will include:

-- Outline - o Final Draft - 2.
+- o Outline - Final Draft - 2.
+TURNITIN accepts files saved in the following formats: Microsoft Word, WordPerfect, Rich Text Format (.rtf file ending), and PDF.
+TURNITIN does NOT accept Microsoft Works documents.
+Do not submit Text documents (.txt file ending) because they will not retain the proper MLA formatting. - 3.
 Although Turnitin accepts PDFs, I do not.
 A PDF is NOT an acceptable format for essay submissions.
 If you submit a PDF, you will be required to resubmit the essay in Microsoft Word format.
-If you must resubmit after the deadline, it will be considered late. - 3.
+If you must resubmit after the deadline, it will be considered late - 4.
 Many students make the mistake of uploading a paper and thinking they are done.
 There is a second step, which is to confirm submission.
-If the second step is not confirmed, the paper will not be submitted, and there will be no digital receipt. - 4.
+If the second step is not confirmed, the paper will not be submitted, and there will be no digital receipt. - 5.
 After you submit a paper to TURNITIN, you must obtain proof of the submission.
-This may be taking a picture of the confirmation or downloading the receipt to your OneDrive.
-That way you can prove that you turned your paper in on time. - 5.
+This may be taking a picture of the confirmation or downloading the receipt to your OneDrive. - 6.
+Without a digital receipt, you cannot prove that you submitted your paper before the deadline, and I don't accept late papers. - 7.
 Once your paper has been graded, click on the View/Submit link to view my comments and marks.